-Your normal exercise routine is very likely to have been severely impacted by the current COVID-19 outbreak.
-The demands of remote working or home-schooling kids may be keeping you busy, you may be working long hours in an essential role or, alternatively, you may be waiting at home for normal life to resume.
+The demands of working from home and caring for kids may be keeping you busy, you may be working long hours in an essential role or, alternatively, you may be waiting at home for normal life to resume.

 Whatever your situation, staying active now has never been more important.
 Keeping physically active is vital for both your physical and your mental health and wellbeing.
 Being active can help you deal with anxiety and stress and getting outdoors, if you can, is really important.

 You can listen to our radio ad on staying active here.

 Activity at home

 There are lots of options to keep fit even from the comfort of your own home.

 The guidelines recommend 30 minutes of moderate to vigorous physical activity five days a week for adults, but short bouts of physical activity (even 10 minutes at a time) can quickly add up to 30 minutes.
 For kids it’s 60 minutes a day –and we have lots more information for them below.

 The important thing is that no matter what your age or circumstance you need to keep moving, so make sure to include some physical activity in your daily plan.

 Sport Ireland has created an information hub

 to help keep you active and informed.
 This hub includes a list